AnyLog-co/documentation/json data transformation.md

 | separator = \n | A new line character is added at the end of the data returned from each JSON object  |
 | separator = \t | A tab is added at the end of the data returned from each JSON object  |

-* The keyword bring can be suffixed with the following keywords:
+* The keyword bring can be suffixed with one or more of the following keywords (see example #3 below with multiple keywords):
     * ```bring.unique``` - returns unique values.
     * ```bring.first``` - returns the value from the JSON object with the earliest date.
 If a date is missing from the objects, the first object in the ledger file is returned.
     * ```bring.recent``` - returns the value from the JSON object with the latest date.
 If a date is missing from the objects, the last object in the ledger file is returned.
     * ```bring.json``` - returns the requested keys and values in a JSON format.
 Additional formatting instructions are ignored.
     * ```bring.table``` - returns the requested keys and values in a table format.
 The bring command determines the table columns.
     * ```bring.count``` - returns the number of entries that satisfy the result.
+    * ```bring.null``` - includes null values in the returned json.

 Examples:
 1) Return policy info in a table structure: